sweattep/modern_quotes/README.md

 >The original iPod was not much more than a hard drive: an incredibly efficient computer memory device that uses simple magnetism to store vast amounts of information.

 >6% of 30 is the same as 30% of 6

+>Courage is somewhere between cowardice and recklessness.
+Confidence between crippling self-doubt and blinding arrogance.
+Hard work between workaholism and laziness.